Configure DHCP server

 To use a central DHCP server outside of the client VLAN, DHCP relay can be configured.

-- Under locations select the location and under VLANs open the existing VLAN where the DHCP relay should be configured.
+- Under Locations, select the location and open the existing VLAN where the DHCP relay should be configured.

 - Save your entries and submit the configuration order.

 When configuring secondary IP addresses on a subnet, you can select the gateway address used.
-The DHCP relay gateway IP address is the IP address of the DHCP relay agents interface on the same network as the DHCP client.
+The DHCP relay gateway IP address is the IP address of the DHCP relay agent's interface on the same network as the DHCP client.
 This IP address tells the DHCP server which subnet the client belongs to, allowing the server to provide an appropriate IP address from the correct address pool.
-If the gateway addess is set to 'None', the primary IP address of the VLAN is used.
+If the gateway address is set to None, the primary IP address of the VLAN is used.